 Population and Conservations Status

 Both green mambas species are listed on the IUCN Redlist as Least Concern; they are fairly common throughout their range, and biologists believe their population is stable.
-These snakes are generalists and have flexible habits, so are able to adapt to changes in their environment.
+These snakes are generalists and have flexible habits, so they can adapt to changes in their environment.
 They can make their homes anywhere there’s an adequate amount of cover, such as shrubbery around buildings; despite a fractured native range they appear to be thriving.

 They have few natural predators, but black-headed herons and birds of prey include them in their diet.
 Their main threat is from human encroachment, but they seem to be meeting that challenge with few problems.

 Appearance and Description